 Advising Frequently Asked Questions

-We have designed the program so that a student should be able to comfortably take 3 classes per semester.
-However, there are those students who wish to take 4, and though we do not recommend it, those with strong computer science backgrounds may be comfortable doing this.
+We have designed the program so that a student should be able to comfortably take three classes per semester.
+However, there are those students who wish to take four, and though we do not recommend it, those with strong computer science backgrounds may be comfortable doing this.
 Regardless, you still have a residency requirement.
-This Fall, the add deadline is Friday, September 14 and the drop deadline is Wednesday, October 3.See detailed academic calendar: https://www.brandeis.edu/registrar/calendar/fall18.html.

-International master's students need to complete two academic semesters in residence on an F1 Visa status to be eligible to gain CPT authorization and will enroll in CS 293G, which counts for one academic credit.
+International master's students need to complete two academic semesters in residence on an F1 visa status to be eligible to gain CPT authorization and will enroll in COSI 293G, which counts for one academic credit.
 Usually students enroll in this class during the summer in between their first and second year, once they have found an internship.
-For further details on procedure please email@example.com, and the ISSO Office at firstname.lastname@example.org.
+For further details, please see the COSI CPT Procedure.

-We have a dedicated faculty member, Prof. Marie Meteer, who is a Professor of Practice in Computer Science and the Industry Liaison for our graduate programs.
-She is responsible for bringing companies to Brandeis for Tech Talks in order to begin helping students establish relationships with outside companies.
-She brings her strong connection to the tech industry to our annual computer science career fair that is held in the fall and organizes 'meet and greets' with outside industries to help students in their search for internships and jobs.
-Her contact info is Marie Meteer at email@example.com.
+We have a dedicated faculty member, Prof. Marie Meteer, who is a professor of practice in computer science and the industry liaison for our graduate programs.
+She is responsible for bringing companies to Brandeis for Tech Talks to begin helping students establish relationships with outside companies.
+She brings her strong connection to the tech industry to our annual computer science career fair in the fall and organizes "meet and greets" with outside industries to help students in their search for internships and jobs.

 MA students must receive a B- or better on all their 100-level or above classes.
-In addition, the MA4's must average a B+ on the required undergraduate courses: 11a, 12b, 21a, and 29a.
-At the end of each semester in the program, students who have an average of less than a B+ for the subset of these courses that they have taken thus far will be subject to probation or withdrawal from the program.
+In addition, the MA4's must have an average of B+ in the three required undergraduate courses: 12b, 21a and 29a.
+At the end of each semester in the program, students who have an average of less than a B+ for the subset of these courses that they have taken thus far, will be subject to probation or withdrawal from the program.

 It is possible to do an independent study.
-An independent study can either be a faculty-supervised research project or ask them if they will supervise you.
+It can either be a faculty-supervised research project or ask them if they will supervise you.
 It is mostly a self-taught course that is not offered by the department.
 If you want to do an independent study approach a faculty member who knows you and ask them about doing it.
-Masters students are limited to 2 independent studies.
+Master's students are limited to two independent studies.